Titanic Belfast and SS Nomadic

 Sunday opening hours: 10am – 4pm (1 October – 31 March) and 10am – 7pm (1 April – 30 September)

 Belfast Zoo is home to more than 1,000 animals and 150 species, many of which are in danger in their natural habitat.
-Popular attractions include the Asian elephants, Rothschild’s giraffes, California sea lions, penguins, apes and Sumatran tigers.
+Popular attractions include the Asian elephants, Rothschild’s giraffes, California sea lions, penguins and apes.

 Sunday opening hours: 12pm – 6pm (last admission 5pm)